Open Arts

 • Curriculum vitae in tabular form

-• In the case of non-artistic previous studies, proof of artistic activity or professional experience must also be provided, e.g. in the following form: reommendation by employers/curators, documentation of artistic work (such as program booklets, flyers, image material, press articles).
+• In the case of non-artistic previous studies, proof of artistic activity or professional experience must also be provided.
+This could be a recommendation from an employer or curator, documentation of artistic work (such as programme booklets, flyers, image material, press articles).

-• a concept for an inter-, trans-, cross-, multi- or undisciplinary project, which could be further developed, adapted or realized during the course of studies.
-This shall include a critical reflection on it, from which a positioning on the challenges of our time (social, ecological, technological) becomes visible.
+• a concept for an inter-, trans-, cross-, multi- or undisciplinary project, which could be further developed, adapted or realised during the course of studies.
+This should include a critical reflection on it that demonstrates a positioning towards challenges of our time (social, ecological, technological).
 The concept should be 1-2 pages long.

-• 2 other departments/institutes of the Mozarteum with which a hypothetical collaboration would be possible should be sugested alongside with the proposal.
+• a suggestion of two other departments/institutes at the Mozarteum with which a hypothetical collaboration would be possible

 • a portfolio of selected artistic works, documented in a form appropriate to the work/artistic practice (links only with short descriptions)

-• declaration with the following wording: “I confirm that I have produced and conceptualized the works presented in the application documents myself.”
+• declaration with the following wording: “I confirm that I have produced and conceptualised the works presented in the application documents myself.”

 • Letter of motivation (approx. one page

-The work/documents must be digitized (scans, photo, etc.) and uploaded as a coherent PDF document with a cover sheet (photo, name, zip code, place of residence, date of birth, street, telephone number, school-leaving qualification, email and details of previous vocational training, date and signature).
-Only one upload will be accepted.
+The work/documents must be digitised (scans, photo, etc.) and uploaded as a single PDF document with a cover sheet (photo, name, date of birth, address, telephone number, school-leaving qualification, email and details of previous vocational training, date and signature).
+Only one upload will be accepted (PDFs should be merged to create a single document).
 The maximum file size is 25 MB.

 Online interview, workshop and on-site interview